 There is one thing that makes Rosetta Stone distinct from other apps.
 From the start, it only uses your target language.

-It may look complicated, but this is the right strategy.
+It may not look very easy, but this is the right strategy.
 It is always better to figure out how to use the terms and expressions in a specific context.
 To sum up, it would help if you learn to think in your target language.

 Pro: The product is quite innovative.
-Rather than focusing on too much grammar, Rosetta Stone centers on research-based bite-sized tasks and their own proprietary TruAccent™ voice recognition.
+Rather than focusing on too much grammar, Rosetta Stone centers on research-based bite-sized tasks and its own proprietary TruAccent™ voice recognition.

 They do a superb job of supporting you in the speaking section.

-Cons: Their program is pretty structuralist that lacks enthusiasm and engagement.
-It gets dull quickly.
-There is scarcely any explanation.
+Cons: Their program is pretty structuralist and lacks enthusiasm and engagement.
+It gets dull quickly, and there is scarcely any explanation.

 If you encounter something difficult somewhere, you’re on your own.
 The subscription charges are also expensive.